 We have a great range of music and entertainment suppliers on our approved list, which represent thousands of acts from DJs, to string quartets, to jazz trios.
-If, however, you already have a music act in mind then special arrangements can be made to allow them to play at Kew, which include the following:
+At Cambridge Cottage and the Temperate House, you must use one of our accredited entertainment suppliers.
+At the Orangery, special arrangements can be made to allow a non-listed act to play at Kew, which include the following:

 - All acts must work within the venue and garden regulations, Kew's Premises Licence and Kew’s health and safety protocol.

 - All equipment must be PAT test certified.